ixxan/blog/_posts/2024-12-27-low-resource-speech-uyghur.md

 *Demo of how CTC algorithm recognizes "hello" from input audio by [Awni Hannun](https://distill.pub/2017/ctc/)*

 **Seq2Seq (Sequence-to-Sequence)**: Encoder-Decoder structure<a href="https://huggingface.co/learn/audio-course/en/chapter3/seq2seq" style="text-decoration: none;" target="_blank" title="Check out this tutorial to learn more"><sup>6</sup></a>
-1. **Encoder**: The model listens to an audio clip (e.g., “hello”) and transforms it into a sequence of features (e.g., spectrogram).
+1. **Encoder**: The model listens to an audio clip (e.g., “hello”) and transforms it into a sequence of features (e.g., mel spectrogram).
 The encoder processes these features to capture key information about the speech.
 2. **Decoder**: The decoder uses the encoded information to generate the output sequence.
-It starts with a “start” token and predicts the next word or character (e.g., “H” for “hello”), adding each prediction to the growing output.
+It starts with a “start” token and predicts the next word or character (e.g., “h” for “hello”), adding each prediction to the growing output.
 3. **Cross-Attention**: The decoder uses the encoder’s hidden states to focus on relevant parts of the input when predicting subsequent tokens.
 4. **Autoregressive Generation**: The decoder generates one token at a time, using the previous token to predict the next.
-For example, after predicting “H,” it uses that to predict “E,” and so on, until it finishes with ‘HELLO’
+For example, after predicting “h,” it uses that to predict “e,” and so on, until it finishes with "hello."

 Popular Seq2Seq-based ASR models: [Whisper](https://openai.com/index/whisper/)